Sudoharry/Ansible-config-lab/Automated-Patch-Management-and-Software-Installation/Readme.md

-# Troubleshooting Guide for Automated Patch Management and Software Installation (Docker & Nginx)
+# Automated Patch Management and Software Installation

-This guide documents the troubleshooting steps and practices for resolving issues while running an Ansible playbook to manage Docker and Nginx installations on Ubuntu-based systems.
+## Purpose
+ This playbook automates the patch management and software installation process across multiple Ubuntu-based systems.
+It ensures the systems are updated, necessary software is installed, and logs are created for auditing and troubleshooting.

+ ---
 ## Table of Contents

 1. [Introduction](#introduction)